ulfalizer/nesalizer/README.md

 See [this YouTube video](https://www.youtube.com/watch?v=qCQkYrQo9fI) for a demonstration of rewinding.
 The channel has some other videos as well.

-## Technical ##

-Uses a low-level renderer that simulates the rendering pipeline in the real PPU (NES graphics processor), following the model in [this timing diagram](http://wiki.nesdev.com/w/images/d/d1/Ntsc_timing.png) that I put together with help from the NesDev community.
-(It won't make much sense without some prior knowledge of how graphics work on the NES. :)

-Most prediction and catch-up (two popular emulator optimization techniques) is omitted in favor of straightforward and robust code.
-This makes many effects that require special handling in some other emulators work automagically.
-The emulator currently manages about 6x emulation speed on a single core on my old 2600K Core i7 CPU.

-The current state is appended to a ring buffer once per frame.
-During rewinding, states are loaded in the reverse order from the buffer.
-Individual frames still run "forwards" during rewinding, but audio is added in reverse from the end of the audio buffer instead of from the beginning.
-Getting things to line up properly at frame boundaries requires some care.

-A thirty-minute rewind buffer uses around 1.3 GB of memory for most games.
-There's no attempt to compress states yet, so a lot of memory is wasted.
-The length of the rewind buffer can be set by changing *rewind_seconds* in [**src/save\_states.cpp**](src/save_states.cpp) and rebuilding.

 ## Building ##

 SDL2 is used for the final output and is the only dependency.
 You currently need a \*nix system.